Actual Expense Authorization (AEA)

 - Can AEA replace Standard CONUS per diem rate if insufficient for official PCS/PDT relocation between the old/new PDSs?

-Refer to JFTR and JTR, Chapters 4 (Part C) and Appendix O respectively for information on how to request approval for actual lodging expense when the actual cost is more than the prescribed official TDY location per diem lodging ceiling rate.
-The responsible AO or funds approval official ICW DoD Component/Service written administrative policy may authorize/approve lodging AEA for a uniformed member or DoD civilian employee up to 300% of locality per diem rate.
-The 300 percent limitation is applicable worldwide (CONUS/OCONUS) location with the exception noted in Q2/A2.
+Refer to JTR, Chapter 4 (Part C) for information on how to request approval for actual lodging expense when the actual cost is more than the prescribed official TDY location per diem lodging ceiling rate.
+The responsible AO or funds approval official ICW Service/DoD Agency written administrative and fiscal policies may authorize/approve lodging AEA for a uniformed member or DoD civilian employee up to 300% of locality per diem rate.
+The 300 percent limitation is applicable worldwide (CONUS/OCONUS) with the exception noted in Q2/A2.

-2. What if the actual incurred lodging cost exceeds 300 percent of the official TDY maximum locality lodging ceiling per diem rate?
+2. What if the actual lodging cost exceeds 300 percent of the official OCONUS TDY maximum locality lodging ceiling per diem rate?

 3. Can AEA be authorized before the official travel begins?